 In this blog post I share an easy way to create a clickable table of contents in Scrivener.

 I got so excited when I learned how to do this.
-I make sure to have a clickable table of contents because it makes it easier to go through the manuscript for an edit.
+I now always have a clickable table of contents because it makes it easier to go through the manuscript during editing.
 It is also a great feature if you want to share a PDF with an easy overview and navigation.

 5 easy steps to create a table of contents in Scrivener

 - Make a new text in the binder and move it above the chapters.
 Name it table of contents

 - Mark the chapters

 - Go to edit in the menu bar and choose the copy special and then click the copy documents as ToC

 - Then click the new text named Table of content

 - Press Command + V (⌘+V) to paste

 VOILA, you should now see the clickable table of contents.